Speak with an expert

 Scope

-The production of protective textiles for personal protective equipment (PPE) relies on key inputs including fibers, chemicals, water and energy.
-As an integrated manufacturer with in-house spinning, weaving, dyeing, finishing, and non-woven production facilities, resource efficiency is embedded in daily operations through controlled chemical use, systematic monitoring of energy and water consumption, and alignment with recognized environmental certifications (hyperlink).
+The production of protective textiles for personal protective equipment (PPE) relies on key inputs including fibers, chemicals, water, and energy.
+As textile manufacturer with both in-house and outsourced means of production, resource efficiency is embedded in daily operations through controlled chemical use, systematic monitoring of energy and water consumption, and alignment with recognized environmental certifications.

 TenCate Protective Fabrics applies circular economy principles primarily when possible.
-Because protective fabrics must meet strict safety and performance standards, full material circularity is often technically constrained, particularly where blended materials are required.
+However, because protective fabrics must meet strict safety and performance standards, full material circularity is often technically constrained, particularly where blended materials are required.

 Our objective is to reduce waste generation, limit environmental impacts, and extend product lifespan through durable design and responsible material selection.